National Data Sources for Public Libraries

 This section highlights national data sources that can support library planning, benchmarking, and advocacy.
 Many are free, while some require subscriptions.

 IMLS provides free datasets, reports, and tools on public libraries and state library agencies.
 Annual data from public libraries and biannual data from state agencies help policymakers and practitioners make informed decisions.
-RIPL’s 2024 user guide offers step-by-step guidance.
+RIPL’s 2024 user guide offers step-by-step guidance for the Search & Compare tool.

 Tip: Use IMLS to Benchmark Your Library